They say…

 Ceased brewing: 1971

 Founded as a -powered brewery by William Hawes, this operation was first known simply as the Walthamstow Brewery, and located on the north side of St James Street (then known as Marsh Street) immediately west of its junction with South Grove and Markhouse Road.
-It drew water from two artesian wells on the site, which it also supplied to locals as washing water.
+It drew water from two artesian on the site, which it also supplied to locals as washing water.

 It was renamed the Essex Brewery when it was bought by the Collier brothers in 1871, at a time this area still formed part of Essex.
 An advertisement from 1890 shows it made an extensive range of beers typical of the day, all in cask, including four milds of varying strengths, a bitter, an amber ale, two IPAs and three porters and stouts.
 By 1900 the business employed over 100 staff.

-The brewery and its five were sold on again in 1920 to the Tollemache Brewery of Ipswich, which had been founded in 1856 as Charles Cullingham & Co, but had been in the hands of the Tollemache family since 1888.
+The brewery and its five pubs were sold on again in 1920 to the Tollemache Brewery of Ipswich, which had been founded in 1856 as Charles Cullingham & Co, but had been in the hands of the Tollemache family since 1888.
 The family had ambitions to build a significant regional if not a national brewery, and the Walthamstow plant was put to use brewing Tolly brands for the lucrative and southwest Essex markets, including a growing tied estate, a function it continued to fulfill when its owner merged with Ipswich neighbours the Cobbold Cliff Brewery (a concern that dated back to Harwich in 1723) in 1957 to form Tolly Cobbold.

 Essex Brewery 1890 price list.
 Image: British Library.